SE PhD Handbook

 Special Service Appointment

-If a researcher from outside the University serves on Dissertation Defense Committee, a Special Service Appointment Form (available on the SE website under “Online Forms and Documents”) must be completed.
+If a researcher from outside the University serves on Dissertation Defense Committee, a Special Service Appointment Form (available below in the Forms section) must be completed.
 The completed form and a copy of the person’s curriculum vitae, with the Associate Chairman for Graduate Studies’ signature will be submitted to the Graduate Programs Office after receiving departmental approval.
 This form does not have to be re-submitted if it was approved for the Prospectus Defense.

 Scheduling the Final Oral Examination (Dissertation Defense)

 It is the student’s responsibility for scheduling a date, location and time with all the Dissertation Defense Committee members for the examination.
-Conference room reservations can be requested via the SE website.
+In 2020-2021, events are virtual.
+When permitted, conference room reservations can be requested via the SE website.

 Conduct and Length of the Final Oral Exam